 Route: Orange River to Fish River Canyon – 130km

-Included Highlights: Scenic walk along the rim of the Fish River Canyon, Visit to Quiver Tree Forest, Giants Playground.
+Included Highlight: Scenic walk along the rim of Fish River Canyon

 Route: Keetmanshoop to Namib Naukluft National Park – 470km

-Every overland journey has some long travelling days and today is one of those as we venture deeper into the Namib Desert.
+Your morning will be spent meandering through the Quiver Tree Forest and The Giants Playground – named for the way in which the massive dolerite boulders have been placed on each other – creating rock formations and a series of mazes.
+Every overland journey has some long travelling days and today is one of those as you venture deeper into the Namib Desert.
 Your destination is the dune fields that cover the western reaches of the desert.
 Long dusty roads and sparsely populated farmlands offer us an insight into the vastness of rural Namibia.
 From the grasslands in the east to the red dunes of the west the slowly changing landscapes represents the many faces of this desert country.
-Tonight you will camp on the doorstep of the dune fields and fall asleep to the unique calls of the elusive Barking Gecko.
+We spend the next two nights on the doorstep of the dune fields and fall asleep to the unique calls of the elusive Barking Gecko.
 (BLD)

-Today we will rise early for our drive to the Namib-Naukluft National Park.
-We will enter the park just after sunrise and travel through to the famous Dune 45.
+Today you will rise early for your drive to the Namib-Naukluft National Park.
+You will enter the park just after sunrise and travel through to the famous Dune 45.
 A brisk climb up Dune 45 offers you the perfect vantage point to marvel at the changing colours of the desert.
 Once satisfied you descend this famous dune and enjoy a hearty breakfast before catching a 4×4 transfer into Sossusvlei, here you will spend time on foot visiting the pans at Sossusvlei and Deadvlei.
+Your desert exploration concludes with a visit to the Sesriem Canyon.
 Tonight you empty the red sand from your shoes and spend the night under the magnificent desert stars, knowing that you have spent a full-day enjoying the wonders of this harsh land.
 (BLD)

-Included Highlight: Sesriem Canyon, Hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei.
+Included Highlight: Hike up Dune 45, 4×4 shuttle to Sossusvlei / Deadvlei / Sesriem Canyon.

 Day 7 – Swakopmund